SalmaAlassal/BeRoot/Introduction to Linux/README.md

 If, however, you’ve pretty much mastered the craft of computer and system administration, use a distribution like Gentoo.

+**Note :**

+Linux users have a choice between two types of desktop distributions:

+- **Fixed (or Standard) release systems**, which offer security updates but usually delay application updates until the next version release; or
+- **Rolling-release systems**, with regular updates of all packages, so that, under normal circumstances, re-installation or version upgrades are never required.

 ------------------------------------------------------------------

 # What makes Linux great and why to use it?